 Limited Liability Company in New Zealand

 Limited Liability Company, LLC in New Zealand are the most common and successful business structure.
-New Zealand LLCs are similar to traditional LLC around the world.
+New Zealand LLCs are similar to traditional LLC around the world and franchise in New Zealand.
 Limited Liability Companies are separate entities from their owners.
 This means owners are not held personally liable for company debts or liabilities.
 A shareholder’s liability limits to:

 - Capital Investment